stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/developers.md

 Currently, we do not allow users to run processes within containers that require root user privileges for security reasons [see here](https://docs.docker.com/engine/security/security/).

-### Are Red Hat JBoss Middleware services available on Stakater Red Hat OpenShift (SRO)?
+### Are Red Hat JBoss Middleware services available on Stakater Agility Platform?

-A number of Red Hat JBoss Middleware Services are available as add-ons for Stakater Red Hat OpenShift (SRO), including:
+A number of Red Hat JBoss Middleware Services are available as add-ons for Stakater Agility Platform, including:

 - Red Hat JBoss Enterprise Application Platform
 - Red Hat JBoss Web Server (included)